alphagov/govuk-design-guide/docs/components/content-list.md

   The contents list has options for dashes or numbering abd supports nesting contents one level deep.
 When nesting the top level list items display in bold.

-  It depends on the content type it shows on, but usually this component is rendered based on a publisher-provided list of parts in a document."
+  It depends on the content type it shows on, but usually this component is rendered based on a publisher-provided list of parts in a document.'

 variations:
   0: